 C.1.2 Human Element

 FSA stresses the importance of the human element.
 It states “The human element is one of the most contributory aspects to the causation and avoidance of accidents.
 Human element issues should be systematically treated within the FSA framework”.
-The following diagram lists the principle causes of “Human Error”, here defined as examples of the active cause of an unsafe act recognising that some acts are intentional while other are not.
+The following diagram lists the principle causes of “Human Error”, here defined as examples of the active cause of an unsafe act recognising that some acts are intentional while others are not.

 Figure 5 - Overview of the Human Element